citizen428/methodfinder/README.md

 [RubyLearning](http://rubylearning.org), so it's generally not tested in a Rails console, just plain IRB/Pry.

-## Requirements

-Ruby 1.9.3+ (also works with Rubinius in 1.9 mode).
-Versions of `MethodFinder` up to 1.2.5 will also work with Ruby 1.8.7.
-Note: CI only runs newer versions of Ruby.

 ## Installation

 Add this line to your application's Gemfile: